chackydude/web-weather-app/README.md

 # Web weather single-page-application on Vue

 ### About:
-This is test weather application for SimbirSoft.
-Here I tried to work with https://openweathermap.org/api to get some info about current temperature, wind speed, pressure etc. This SPA has three pages: "home", "default-weather" and "detailed-weather".
+In this app I tried to work with https://openweathermap.org/api to get some info about current temperature, wind speed, pressure etc. This SPA has three pages: "home", "default-weather" and "detailed-weather".
 On the "default-weather" page you can get information about weather in three different cities.
 On the
 "detailed-weather" page you can get more information about specific city.
 Also it has two different themes.

 ![example of pages](https://github.com/chackydude/web-weather-app/raw/master/web-weather-app/public/media/SPA.gif)